guix77/homeassistant-ledfx/README.md

 -- | --
 `media_player` | Set LedFx on play or pause.

+This integration only allows to set LedFx on play or on pause, which is my only personal use case.
+I have a lots of WLEDs at home and I want to be able to use them in other ways than LedFx (HA, Hyperion, ...), and I was fed up with opening the LedFx UI to set pause or play.

+This integration is not meant at all to re-create https://github.com/dmamontov/hass-ledfx which has unfortunately been broken for a while now.

+PRs are welcome if you need something else and can code it.

 ## Installation

 1. Using the tool of choice open the directory (folder) for your HA configuration (where you find `configuration.yaml`).